arnodelorme/wp15/BIDScramble/README.md

 To combine different scrambling methods, simply re-run `scrambler` using the already scrambled data as input folder.

 positional arguments:
   bidsfolder            The BIDS (or BIDS-like) input directory with the original data outputfolder          The output directory with the scrambled pseudo data

 options:
   -h, --help            show this help message and exit

 Data type:
+  {stub,tsv,nii,json,swap}
-  {stub,tsv,nii,json}  Add -h, --help for more information
+                        Add -h, --help for more information
-    stub               Saves a dummy bidsfolder skeleton in outputfolder tsv                Saves scrambled tsv files in outputfolder nii                Saves scrambled NIfTI files in outputfolder json               Saves scrambled json files in outputfolder
+    stub                Saves a dummy bidsfolder skeleton in outputfolder tsv                 Saves scrambled tsv files in outputfolder nii                 Saves scrambled NIfTI files in outputfolder json                Saves scrambled json files in outputfolder swap                Saves swapped file contents in outputfolder

 examples:
   scrambler data/bids data/pseudobids stub -h